marcellorvalle/LambdaContainer/README.md

 ##Basic functionality

 I ~~copied~~ got inspired by Google Guice fluid interface and decided to implement something like that.
 The two main classes a developer will interact are ContainerFacade and Scenario.
-The first one contains an entry point to the servicer provided by this API and the second should be extended to configure the container.
+The first contains an entry point to the services provided by the API and the second should be extended to configure the container.

 ```java